cblevins/sp23-dig-stud/_pages/schedule.md

 	- Discussion of current state of tech

 ### Wed., Jan.
 25: The Digital Landscape of 2023
-- If you haven't done so already, complete the introductory [student survey](https://forms.gle/aHeusTqHNna1nFTy6).
 - Join the class Slack workspace (see Canvas or university email for invitation), customize your profile picture, and write a message introducing yourself in the `#general` channel that includes one image (GIF, meme, picture of your pet - whatever you want!)
 - Sign up for [a free NYTimes student account](https://library.auraria.edu/news/2022/new-year-new-tools-access-new-york-times)
 - Perusall: